BuilderIO/builder/packages/widgets/README.md

 ## How to use it

-First, install the package
+First, install the package:

 ```bash
 npm install @builder.io/widgets
 ```

-When using the React SDK, just
+When using the React SDK, import:

 ```ts
 import '@builder.io/widgets';
 ```

-Anywhere that you render a `<BuilderComponent ... />`, and now the widgets will register and be available in the editor and when rendering (including server side)
+When you import widgets wherever you render a `<BuilderComponent ... />`, the widgets register and are available in the Visual Editor and when rendering (including server-side).

 ## Example

-See here for a real [working example in our next.js example repo](/examples/next-js-simple/pages/%5B%5B...page%5D%5D.tsx)
+For a working example, check out [Builder's Next.js example](/examples/next-js-simple/pages/%5B%5B...page%5D%5D.tsx).

 ## Lazy Loading

-Instead of importing the root `@builder.io/widgets` which synchronously registers all components, you can asynchrnously import only the widgets used in builder content:
+Instead of importing the root `@builder.io/widgets`, which synchronously registers all components, you can asynchronously import only the widgets used in your Builder content.

-#### With Next.js
+### With Next.js

-To only dynamically import widgets in next.js:
+To dynamically import widgets in Next.js, use the following import statement:

 ```
 import '@builder.io/widgets/dist/lib/builder-widgets-async'
 ```

-#### Other Frameworks
+### Frameworks other than Next.js

-You'd want to lazy load the widget components explicitly.
-To do so, , you can register them with your lazy loading library of choice, for e.g  [Loadable](https://github.com/jamiebuilds/react-loadable), and these components will only load when used in content, as needed.
+Lazy load the widget components explicitly by registering them with your lazy loading library of choice; for example, [Loadable](https://github.com/jamiebuilds/react-loadable), and only the specified components will load when used in content, as needed.

 ```ts
 import { Builder } from '@builder.io/react';